The Legend of Knockgrafton: European parallels

 A more extensive list of parallels are given in Johannes Bolte and Jiří Polívka's Anmerkungen.

 "The Legend of Knockgrafton" has been classed as ATU 503 "The Gifts of the Little People", whose type tale is the aforementioned Grimms' tale "Die Geschenke des kleinen Volkes" (KHM 182).

 Asian parallels

 The judge-folklorist Charles Wycliffe Goodwin serving in Japan noticed the close resemblance between the Irish tale and the Japanese tale Kobutori Jiisan ("Old Man with a Wen"), reporting his finding to the Asiatic Society in 1875.
 Thomas J. Westropp noted the parallel in 1908 believing it had escaped notice, but he was in fact anticipated by several decades.
 Joseph Jacobs also noted the parallel in his 1894 anthology, and according to Richard Dorson, the tale served as a prime example for Jacobs arguing (in 1891) that Gaelic tales were the best source for studying diffusion of folktales all over the world.

 Literary references

-In Irish playwright Samuel Beckett's novel Watt contains an allusion to the legend.
+Irish playwright Samuel Beckett's novel Watt contains an allusion to the legend.

 Kevin Crossley-Holland, who included the tale in his anthology, recalls being told the story at a young age by his father.